nasa/cumulus/cumulus/docs/ingest_workflows_architecture.md

 #### Scalable

-The ingest architecture needs to be scalable both to handling ingesting hundreds of millions of granules but also scaling to handle dozens of different workflows.
+The ingest architecture needs to be scalable both to handle ingesting hundreds of millions of granules and interpret dozens of different workflows.

 #### Data Provenance